 Types of Layer 3 Applications

-Layer 3 applications cover a broad spectrum of industries, offering a wide variety of decentralized services and tools.
-Here are some of the most common types:
+Layer 3 applications span a wide range of industries, delivering decentralized services and tools that solve real problems.
+Here are some of the most common categories you will encounter.

 - Decentralized Finance (DeFi) Applications: Platforms like Uniswap, Compound, and Aave provide financial services such as lending, borrowing, and trading, all without intermediaries.
 These services leverage Layer 1 security and Layer 2 scalability to offer efficient and cost-effective financial solutions.